LassoSoft/LassoGuide/lasso_guide_source/operations/encryption.rst

 encryption algorithms.
-The `cipher_list` method lists which algorithms are available on your system and the `cipher_encrypt`, `cipher_decrypt`, and `cipher_digest` methods allow values to be encrypted, decrypted, or digest values to be generated respectively.
+The `cipher_list` method lists which algorithms are available on your system and the `cipher_encrypt`, `cipher_decrypt`, and `cipher_digest` methods allow values to be encrypted, decrypted, or digest values to be generated, respectively.

 Encryption Methods